Tikubonn/omitter.js/README.md

 # omitter.js
-Omitter.js is a small javascript plugin, it can omit a text content as faster. this plugin thought about reduce reflow count. so probably this plugin is faster than some plugins that using [Element.innerText](https://developer.mozilla.org/en/docs/Web/API/Node/innerText) or TextNode.data.
+Omitter.js is a small javascript plugin, it can omit a text content faster. this plugin thought about reduce reflow count. so probably this plugin is faster than some plugins that using [Element.innerText](https://developer.mozilla.org/en/docs/Web/API/Node/innerText) or TextNode.data.

 ## For Example